badw-dh/CGLO/README.md

 - "JSON" directory: JSON data used for searchable web interface
 - "scripts" directory: Python scripts used to clean the markdown files and generate XML output

-Minor divergences from the printed volumes, including manually corrected errata, are described in DIFFERENTIAE.md.
+Minor divergences from the printed volumes, including manually corrected errata, are described in DIFFERENTIAE.docx.
 The XML scheme is described in schema-CGLO.xml.

 ## License